-2 hrs weekly/2 credits/Spring semester Required for first year undergraduate Piano majors
+2 hrs weekly/2 credits/Spring semester Required for first year undergraduate Piano majors ı hr weekly/ı credit Mr. Rosenberg

 Continuation of JC2161.
 Jazz piano styles and techniques as influenced by World music and the European classical tradition.
 Prerequisite: JC2161 or permission of the instructor.
 Required for first year undergraduate piano majors